MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 To learn more about what PWAs are and their benefits, see [Overview of Progressive Web Apps (PWAs)](../index.md).

 <!-- link is placed here per https://github.com/MicrosoftDocs/edge-developer/issues/1974 -->
 This guide is targeted at web developers who want to learn to build PWAs.
-To learn more about installing and running PWAs, see [Installing a PWA](../ux.md#installing-a-pwa) in _The user experience of PWAs_.
+To learn more about installing and running PWAs, see [Installing a PWA](../ux.md#installing-a-pwa) in _Use Progressive Web Apps in Microsoft Edge_.

 In this guide, you first learn how PWAs work, then create your first simple PWA, which will be a temperature converter app, and then learn more about how to make great PWAs.